ibm-cloud-docs/sell/tutorial-register-vsimage.md

 After you create the `Example Corp Virtual Server Image` access group, you're ready to invite team members to your account and add them to your access group.
 Team members are granted the following editor permissions by default:

 * Product lifecycle: Complete onboarding tasks, update the visibility of products at the account level, and request approval to publish products to the {{site.data.keyword.cloud_notm}} catalog.
-* Private catalog: Onboard products to private catalogs, update the visibility of products at the account and private catalog levels, and restrict the visiblity of products in the {{site.data.keyword.cloud_notm}} catalog.
+* Private catalog: Onboard products to private catalogs, update the visibility of products at the account and private catalog levels, and restrict the visibility of products in the {{site.data.keyword.cloud_notm}} catalog.

 1. Click **Invite** in the Invite team members section.
 1. Select the user type: